-- Planning early for the future helps people stay motivated! - Take advantage of career planning to discover occupations that fit best. - Learn more about careers through the FOCUS program, campus career workshops, and the Career Services web page. - Get real-world experience and explore career paths by participating in a paid or unpaid internship/co-op. - Use the College Central Network jobs and internships database to upload a resume and locate a job or internship and/or a cooperative education experience.
+- Planning early for the future helps students stay motivated! - Take advantage of career support services to discover academic and career options that fit best. - Learn more about careers through visiting the Career Services office, campus career presentations, and the Career Services web site. - Get real-world experience and explore career paths by participating in a paid or unpaid internship/co-op or a service learning opportunity. - Register and learn how to use the College Central Network jobs and internships database to locate a job or internship and/or a cooperative education experience. - Learn how to create an internship or job search strategy.
+Design a resume, LinkedIn page and Portfolium Folio that gets noticed.